 What support do we offer young adult carers?

-Young Adult Carers are able to access all of the support that Newcastle Carers has to offer, and you will find lots of useful information on this website.
-However, young adult carers have told us that they often face additional challenges because of their age and circumstances, so we have a specialist Young Adult Carer Worker who provides a tailor made service to meet the needs of carers in this age group.
+Young adult carers have told us that they often face additional challenges because of their age and circumstances.
+So, we have a specialist Young Adult Carer Worker who can provide a tailor made service to meet the needs of carers in this age group.

 Our young adult care worker can: